Iron Daisy Enduro

 The Iron Daisy Enduro is a partner format enduro bicycle race.
 The race is made up of several timed special segments, which are interspersed by un-timed transition segments.
-The winner will be the rider that completes each timed stage with the lowest combined time.
+The winner will be the rider or team that completes each timed stage with the lowest combined time.

 Buddy System Racing

 Each rider is timed and scored separately.
 However, you may not begin a timed segment before your partner checks in, or begin the transition segment before your partner finises their timed run.
 Riders who arrive at timed segments separately will be assessed a 5 minute penalty.

 Individual categories are just that: fastest rider wins.
 Team categories are the combined time of both team members.
 Riders race and are timed separately, and those times are combined for the team score.

 Required Gear Checks

 Please review the required gear and ensure that you and your partner are properly equipped.
 You will need to present your required gear in order to pick up number plates, and random checks will occur throughout the day.
 Teams who fail to carry required gear will be assessed a 10 minute penalty.

 This is a remote backcountry race.
 While we feel that the team format will improve camaraderie at the event, it is intended as a safety measure.
 If you come across another team with an injury, we ask that you stop and assist them, even if you’re racing.
 If you interrupt a timed segment to assist a rider in need, you will be given the position of your highest placement in a timed stage.